 How do you convince someone that you quite literally feel as if you're dying if you have no physical proof to support it?
 How do you convince someone that your body feels like a decayed corpse, when you've no scars, bruises or disfigurements to prove it?
-How do you deal with an invisible illness when no one believes it even exists?
+How do you deal with an invisible illness when so very few believe it even exists?

 The more 'you're so young, liven up' or 'go to bed earlier' statements I'd receive, the more I began to question myself and my illness.
 I began to wonder whether the excruciating pain and fatigue that my body was experiencing was in fact 'normal' - a few years on, I can confirm it doesn't even come close.